Potassium periodate: Preparation

-It can also be generated by the electrochemical oxidation of potassium iodate, however the low solubility of KIO_{3} makes this approach of limited use.
+It can also be generated by the electrochemical oxidation of potassium iodate, however the low solubility of KIO3 makes this approach of limited use.

 Chemical properties

-Potassium periodate decomposes at 582 °C to form potassium iodate and oxygen.
+Potassium periodate decomposes at 582 C to form potassium iodate and oxygen.

-The low solubility of KIO_{4} makes it useful for the determination of potassium and cerium.
+The low solubility of KIO4 makes it useful for the determination of potassium and cerium.

-It is slightly soluble in water (one of the less soluble of potassium salts, owing to a large anion), giving rise to a solution that is slightly alkaline.
 On heating (especially with manganese(IV) oxide as catalyst), it decomposes to form potassium iodate, releasing oxygen gas.

-KIO_{4} forms tetragonal crystals of the Scheelite type (space group I4_{1}/_{a}).